openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 The next couple of lines further define what exactly is being compared, but that's not interesting to us until we come to the line starting with  `@@`.
 This defines a so-called "hunk", which means it tells us what part of the file is being shown next.
-In the _original_ state (prefixed by `-`), this section starts at line 3, and goes on for 6 lines.
-In the new state (prefix  `+`), the section starts at line 3, and goes on for 7 lines.
+In the _original_ state (prefixed by `-`), this section starts at line 3 and goes on for 6 lines.
+In the new state (prefix  `+`), the section starts at line 3 and goes on for 7 lines.

 Next, we see the actual changes, with a couple of lines around it for context.
-Unchanged lines start with a space, added lines with a `+`, and removed lines with a `-`.
+Unchanged lines start with space, added lines with a `+`, and removed lines with a `-`.
 A modified line will show up as a removed line, followed by an added line.
 We can see that one line containing a hello world message was added.